tenstorrent/tt-dfd/README.md

 - [Python](https://www.python.org/) 3.9.6+
   - [PyYAML](https://pypi.org/project/PyYAML/)
 - Simulator: The provided [Makefile](Makefile) targets use Synopsys VCS.
 Other simulators may work with minor changes to the compile/run lines.
+- Linter : The provided [Makefile](Makefile) targets use Synopsys SpyGlass.
+Other linters may be used with equivalent waivers.

 ## Integration